 One of the non-executive Directors and each of the independent non-executive Directors has signed a letter of appointment with the Company for a term of three years commencing from the Listing Date, which may be renewable subject to both parties' agreement.
-During the year, each of the independent non-executive Directors has signed a renewal appointment letter with the Company for a term of three years, which may be renewable subject to both parties' agreement.
-During the year, one non-executive Director was appointed on 30 November 2020 and signed a letter of appointment with the Company for a term of three years commencing from the appointment date, which may be renewable subject to both parties' agreement.
+One non-executive Director was appointed on 30 November 2020 and has signed a letter of appointment with the Company for a term of three years commencing from the appointment date, which may be renewable subject to both parties' agreement.